surajit2908/example/README.md

 In admin, Products module
 Sub-categories should come Category wise.
 I can but It's undone.

+#Mistake
+Products should be category wise, I did not noticed the question clearly.

 I can work a lot better than this.